Cheng-Yen (Wesley) Hsieh

 My research covers machine learning and computer vision.
 My current research focuses on advancing AI for scientific discovery.
 Specifically, I develop large-scale multi-modal diffusion language models to tackle protein modeling.
 My earlier work also explored foundation research areas, including self-supervised learning, amodal object tracking, federated learning, and vision language models.

 I was advised by Prof. Deva Ramanan during my master of science in computer vision at Carnegie Mellon University.
 I received my B.S. from National Taiwan University.
-I had the pleasure to work with Prof. Yu-Chiang Frank Wang with Prof. An-Yeu (Andy) Wu.
+I had the pleasure to work with Prof. Yu-Chiang Frank Wang and Prof. An-Yeu (Andy) Wu.

 news